This page describes the processing of personal data on the helsinki.fi website. Other data protection statements are available here.

 Why do we have the right to process your personal data, or what is the legal basis for the processing?

 The helsinki.fi website will process your personal data when they are relevant for communications, marketing or the provision of the service, or you have consented to the processing of your data.
-The personal data are processed in ways that are relevant to the provision of the service, and appropriate processes are in place for the processing of the personal data.

 What kind of personal data are we processing?